Templates

 As resin printers are a bit more complicated and potentially hazardous to operate, you should already know the basics of how one works before coming to this site to print any of our designs.
 Step ZERO should always be to fire up YouTube and watch a bunch of instructional videos before you even open your first bottle of resin.
 But assuming you have already set up your printer area and wash/cure station, are familiar with the basic safety precautions, and just want to know how to get the files off this website and into your printer...

-• Step 1 - Download the STL or OBJ files you want to print from the link handily provided on the My Designs, Guest Designs, or Remixes page.
+• Step 1 - Download the STL or OBJ files you want to print from the link handily provided on the My Designs or Guest Designs page.
 These will typically be grouped together in a convenient zip file if the figure comes in more than one piece.

 • Step 2 - Read the instructions, as some designs may ONLY be intended for use on filament printers or come with alternate versions of files depending on whether you're printing out of filament or resin.
 If you see a file that has snap-together joints that look like the ones pictured below, keep in mind that these are intended for filament printing and will not work in a SLA resin printer... even if you use flexible resin.
 This is because flexible resin is designed to make smaller parts bend, but it does not compress in the same way that PLA does.
-If you try to compress a resin part it will either not move, break, or you're simply going to end up scraping off the sides until it finally fits in the hole... and immediately falls out again.
+If you try to force a resin part into a snap-in hole it will either not go in, break, or you're simply going to end up scraping enough off the sides that it finally fits in the hole... and then immediately falls out again.

-You can still usually print these figures, but you will end up having to sand down all the snap in parts and glue it together as a solid statue.
+You can still usually print these figures, but you will end up having to sand down all the snap in parts and glue them together as a solid statue.

 Many of my figures call for the use of a flexible resin like 3DMaterials SuperFlex or SirayaTech Tenacious.